chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 ### Plain Text and Static Site Generators

 Static site generators use plain text in order to separate content from styles.
-Static site generators use [Markdown](https://en.wikipedia.org/wiki/Markdown) as the plain text markup language for content, such as headings, paragraphs, links, lists, and references, and [YAML](https://en.wikipedia.org/wiki/YAML) for metadata, such as title, author, abstract, date.
+Static site generators use [Markdown](https://en.wikipedia.org/wiki/Markdown) as the plain text markup language to express semantic formatting, such as headings, paragraphs, links, lists, and references, and [YAML](https://en.wikipedia.org/wiki/YAML) for metadata, such as title, author, abstract, date.

 #### Content

 Markdown uses a syntax that prioritizes human readability without sacrificing semantic structure.
 There are numerous tools available that will convert markdown to other formats, such as `.html`, `.docx`, `.pdf`, `.tex`, `.epub`, `.jats`, `.tei`, etc. The most popular markdown conversion tool is [Pandoc](https://pandoc.org/).

 Static site generators all have markdown processors to generate `.html`.
 Below is a comparison between the markdown input and the HTML output that static site generators make.
-Click the “HTML Output” button in each example to see the HTML output.
+Click “HTML Output” in each example to see the HTML output.

 **Markdown input: Headings**